-In addition to handing in the workbook, each workbook will have an associated Canvas “Quiz” that asks you questions about your work.
-We will not grade your workbook unless you complete the “quiz” - it will ask for information we need for grading and serves as a signal that your workbook is ready for grading.
+In addition to handing in the workbook, each workbook will have an associated Canvas “survey” that asks you questions about your work.
+We will not grade your workbook unless you complete the “survey” - it will ask for information we need for grading and serves as a signal that your workbook is ready for grading.
 There may also be questions in the quiz that are worth points toward the workbooks.

 What can you look at?

 You are allowed to look at everything (all files) in the workbook!
 In fact, you are encouraged to look at things to figure them out.
 You might not want to try to look at the library files (especially when we get to THREE), but you are allowed to.

 The content of the workbook pages are required reading for the class.

 for_students).
 Think of them as required readings, just like textbook chapters and the content of the workbook pages.
 We will discuss things in code comments, and expect you to learn from our example code.